versus/popcorn-time-installation-guide-armv7/README.md

 This is an experimental build for Odroid-U3 and Odroid-XU4.

+THIS GUIDE WILL NOT WORK BECAUSE THE POPCORN TIME PROJECT IS NOT AVAILABLE ANYMORE AT `https://git.popcorntime.io/popcorntime/desktop.git`

 ### Known issues
 - It doesn't work on Chromebook!
-- It does not load .torrent files.
+- ~~It does not load .torrent files.~~
 - Some videos/audios can't be decoded yet due to lack of codecs on nw.js.

 ### Instalation guide